-Elegant hire is now one of Australia’s largest event hire companies hiring everything from photo booths to event furniture.
+Elegant Hire is now one of Australia’s largest event hire companies hiring everything from photo booths to event furniture.
 This case study focuses on their most popular product, their Studio Photo Booth and was originally started when Elegant Hire was a small start up in Adelaide, South Australia.

 Elegant Hire had previously paid an agency to create custom landing pages with some success, however they were looking for more increase.
 In our experience big conversion rates come from big changes, so we started from the ground up.

 The design and re-marketing tactics we used were directly responsible for the business growth to a national company.
 Conversion rates increased by more than 120%, allowing the company to increase the product hire price by 85% (which is unheard of), producing huge profits of over $1 million.
-It is important to mention that it was a team effort between Bold Web Design (our research & design) and Elegant Hire (with a quality product & a willingness to action ideas quickly).
+It is important to mention that it was a team effort between Bold Web Design (our research and design) and Elegant Hire (with a quality product and a willingness to action ideas quickly).

 Phase 1 – Researching the target audience & designing a more effective landing page.

 It’s a timeless business rule to listen to your customers, but we took it one step further.
-We ran a series of in house primary research groups, interviewing people that matched Elegant Hire’s target audience (Women getting married).
-We presented them with designs, headlines and more importantly learned their fears and any objections they would have about enquiring with a company for their wedding.
+We ran a series of in house primary research groups, interviewing people that matched Elegant Hire’s target audience (i.e., women getting married).
+We presented them with designs, headlines and more importantly learned about their fears and any objections they would have about enquiring with a hire company for their wedding.
 In an effort to be thorough and have quantitative research we also conducted over 1000 questionnaires on new and previous customers.

 Here are some of the methods we used.